gbdev/pandocs/src/pixel_fifo.md

 ::: tip TERMINOLOGY

-All references to a cycle or dot are meant as T-cycles (4.19 MHz) and cycle counts are doubled on CGB in double speed mode.
-Dots are the terminology used for cycles in the context of rendering, and are synonymous with a T-cycle.
+All references to a cycle are meant as T-cycles (4.19 MHz) and cycle counts are doubled on CGB in double speed mode.
+On DMG, a dot is equal to a single T-cycle.
+However, for CGB in double speed a dot is 2 T-cycles as to keep the amount of dots perscanline and frame similar regardless of processor speeds.
 When it is stated that a certain action *lengthens mode 3* it means that mode 0 (hblank) is shortened to make up for the additional time in mode 3, as shown in the following diagram.